 Acquisition Units have the same rights as Ordinary Units except for certain characteristics including that Acquisition Units may be redeemed using proceeds from the allotment of other Units or the sale of assets in the Fund.
-The redemption price of Acquisition Units will be equal to the prevailing issue price per Unit.
+The redemption price of Acquisition Units will be equal to the prevailing issue price of Units at the time of withdrawal.